bluflew/blog/README.md

 # blog
-Create a blog using Node
+Create a blog using Node.js and MySQL